 Cash Flow Forecast with FREE Template

 The easiest way to produce a regular forecast is to use accounting software.
-QuickBooks includes 24-month forecasting tools within their software.
+QuickBooks includes 24-month cash forecasting tools within its software.

 Businesses can use their cash flow forecasts to plan for their future needs, such as investing in new machinery or expanding their premises.
-It will also show when there are cash flow shortages.
+It will also show when cash flow is short.
 Regularly updating and reviewing a cash flow forecast can help businesses stay on track and make informed financial decisions.

 Cash Flow Diagram

-Below is a cash flow diagram showing some transactions to include in the report.
+Below is a cash flow diagram illustrating some transactions to be included in the report.

-The left shows the cash income or revenue.
+The left shows the cash inflows.
 It comprises of sales, cash receipts, interest and any other income.

-The right shows all the small business cash outflows or expenditure, including bills, loans, direct debits, wages, taxes, and dividends.
-The bills will include the cost of sales and most general business overheads.
+The right shows all the cash outflows or expenditures, including bills, loan repayments, direct debits, wages, taxes, and dividends.
+The bills will include the cost of sales and most general overheads.

 Why is a Cash Flow Forecast Important?